ede1998/rip2/README.md

 **Graveyard location.**

+You can see the current graveyard location by running `rip graveyard`.
 If you have `$XDG_DATA_HOME` environment variable set, `rip` will use `$XDG_DATA_HOME/graveyard` instead of the `$TMPDIR/graveyard-$USER`.

 If you want to put the graveyard somewhere else (like `~/.local/share/Trash`), you have two options, in order of precedence: